poweradmin/poweradmin/DONORS.md

 # Donors to the Poweradmin project

-Poweradmin is a non-profit project developed by a community of voluntary [contributors](https://github.com/poweradmin/poweradmin/graphs/contributors), with occasional paid contributions thanks to the financial support from companies and generous donors.
+As the sole maintainer of Poweradmin, a non-profit project, I work alongside our amazing community of voluntary [contributors](https://github.com/poweradmin/poweradmin/graphs/contributors).
+I am deeply grateful for all the generous donations I receive from individuals, organizations, and businesses.
+These donations help me keep the project running and continue its development.
+Every contribution not only supports the project financially but also encourages me by showing that people believe in what I'm building.

+If your name is missing from the lists below, please [contact me](https://github.com/edmondas).

 ## Companies